qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 );
 ```

-The number of shards must be a multiple of the number of nodes you are currently running in your cluster.
+To ensure all nodes in your cluster are evenly utilized, the number of shards must be a multiple of the number of nodes you are currently running in your cluster.

+> Aside: Advanced use cases such as multitenancy may require an uneven distribution of shards.
+See [Multitenancy](/articles/multitenancy/).

 We recommend creating at least 2 shards per node to allow future expansion without having to re-shard.
 Re-sharding should be avoided since it requires creating a new collection.
 In-place re-sharding is planned for a future version of Qdrant.